mapprotocol/atlas/README.md

 }
 ```

-The above fields should be fine for most purposes, although we'd recommend changing
-the `nonce` to some random value so you prevent unknown remote nodes from being able
-to connect to you.
 If you'd like to pre-fund some accounts for easier testing, create
 the accounts and populate the `alloc` field with their addresses.

 ```json